nixonpj/wedding-site/content/our-story.md

 ## How We Met

-We met in Grad school at the University of Chicago in the winter of 2019 where despite our mutual indifference to each other's presence, Smrithi was quick to realize she needed me as a study partner.
-We stayed friends through school and parted ways when I moved to Seattle and Smrithi to New York City.
+We met in graduate school at the University of Chicago in the winter of 2019.
+Although we were mutually indifferent to each other at first, Smrithi quickly realized that she needed a study partner.
+We stayed friends throughout school and eventually went our separate ways when Nixon moved to Seattle and Smrithi to New York City.

 ## The First Date